logo

 A change in an employee’s location, web browser fingerprint, or IP address can trigger additional verification using MFA as an extra security precaution.

 Traditional password-based authentication has reached its limits in the day and age of cloud computing and hybrid work arrangements.
-To prevent password-related data breaches, companies can take advantage of multi-factor authentication to add extra layers of protection.
-They can additionally combine MFA with single sign-on to make the authentication process more convenient.
+To prevent password-related data breaches, companies must take advantage of multi-factor authentication to add extra layers of protection.
+Additionally, organizations can combine MFA with single sign-on to make the authentication process more convenient.